 What happens if I overdose?

-Since Zyprexa Relprevv is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.
+Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 What should I avoid after receiving Zyprexa Relprevv?

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
-Get up slowly and steady yourself to prevent a fall.
+Dizziness or severe drowsiness can cause falls, fractures, or other injuries.

 Zyprexa Relprevv side effects

-feeling like you might pass out;
+a light-headed feeling, like you might pass out.

-twitching or uncontrollable movements of your eyes, lips, tongue, face, arms, or legs; or
+twitching or uncontrollable movements of your eyes, lips, tongue, face, arms, or legs;

-Less serious Zyprexa Relprevv side effects may include:
+Common Zyprexa side effects may include:

 pain where the injection was given.